21st Annual HACE Awards

 Students Achieving Excellence One Step at a Time

-Omaha, Neb., April 7, 2019 — 391 high school seniors from the Omaha Public Schools (OPS) system were honored by the Latino Center of the Midlands (LCM) at the 21st Annual Hispanic Academic Challengers of Excellence (HACE) Awards on Sunday, April 7 at Bryan High School.
+Omaha, Neb., April 7, 2019 — 391 Omaha Public Schools (OPS) seniors were honored at the 21st Annual Hispanic Academic Challengers of Excellence (HACE) Awards on Sunday, April 7 at Bryan High School.

-The HACE committee also presents the Thomas L. Harvey Academic Excellence Award to the high school that holds the highest number of students with a 4.0 GPA or higher.
+Students in attendance walked across the stage and received a sash and certificate from a representative at their high school.
+Families cheered and clapped as their student crossed the stage to be recognized.
+Along with the individual awards, the HACE committee presented the Thomas L. Harvey Academic Excellence Award to the high school that holds the highest number of students with a 4.0 GPA or higher.
 This year’s recipient of the award was Omaha North High School.

-HACE offers students individual recognition for being high-achieving students in their respective high schools.
-The number of students has increased in the past few years, which prompted a change in venue from the Teacher’s Administration (TAC) building to Bryan High to accommodate the large numbers.
-Students received a certificate and sash for their accomplishments.
+The number of students receiving the HACE Award has increased in the past few years, which prompted a change in venue from the Teacher’s Administration (TAC) building to Bryan High for this year’s ceremony to accommodate the large numbers.

 About Latino Center of the Midlands: